The Argument from Religious Experience

 The formal structure relies on a principle of trust:

-Richard Swinburne’s Principle of Credulity holds that if it seems to a person that something is present, then probably it is present - absent defeaters.
-If you seem to see a table, we assume there is a table unless we have reason to think you are hallucinating.
-Swinburne argues the same principle should apply to religious experiences: if it seems to someone that God is present, we should provisionally accept that God is present.
+Swinburne’s Principle of Credulity says: if it seems to you that something is there, then probably it is there, unless you have a good reason to doubt it.
+If you seem to see a table, we assume the table exists unless you might be hallucinating.
+Swinburne argues the same rule should apply to religious experience.
+If it seems to you that God is present, we should provisionally accept that God is present.

 The Evidential Base

-The sheer scope of reported religious experience is remarkable.
-Surveys consistently find that 30-50% of people in Western countries report having had some form of religious or mystical experience, including people who do not consider themselves religious.
-Cross-cultural studies indicate even higher rates in some non-Western populations.
+The scale of religious experience is striking.
+Surveys find that 30-50% of people in Western countries report some form of religious or mystical experience, including many who do not call themselves religious.
+Rates are even higher in parts of the non-Western world.

 These experiences take many forms:

-• Mystical experiences - a sense of unity with all reality, the dissolution of self-other boundaries, a feeling of timelessness and profound certainty.
+- Mystical experiences - a sense of unity with all reality, loss of the boundary between self and other, a feeling of timelessness and deep certainty.
 This is the most commonly reported type across traditions.

-• Numinous experiences - an overwhelming sense of the presence of something holy, awe-inspiring, and wholly other.
-Rudolf Otto described this as the experience of the mysterium tremendum et fascinans.
+- Numinous experiences - an overwhelming sense of being in the presence of something holy and wholly other.
+Rudolf Otto called this the mysterium tremendum et fascinans.

-• Conversion experiences - sudden, transformative encounters that fundamentally change a person’s beliefs, values, and behavior.
+- Conversion experiences - sudden encounters that change a person’s beliefs, values, and behavior.

-• Answered prayer - specific, concrete requests that appear to be fulfilled in ways the experiencer considers beyond coincidence.
+- Answered prayer - specific requests that seem to be fulfilled in ways the person considers beyond coincidence.

-• Near-death experiences - reports of leaving the body, encountering a being of light, and experiencing peace or transcendence during clinical death.
-Studies suggest 10-20% of cardiac arrest survivors report such experiences.
+- Near-death experiences - reports of leaving the body, meeting a being of light, and feeling peace during clinical death.
+About 10-20% of cardiac arrest survivors report them.

-William James identified four common features of mystical experiences across traditions: ineffability (they resist adequate description), noetic quality (they feel like genuine revelations of truth), transiency (they are temporary), and passivity (they feel received rather than self-generated).
+William James found four features common to mystical experiences across traditions: they resist description, they feel like real revelations of truth, they are short-lived, and they feel received rather than produced by the person.

 Why Neuroscience Challenges the Argument